-The owner(s) (claimants) of the above mining claims or sites are: Claimants Name Claimants or Agents Original Signature (Owner's Name - Please Print) (Owner's Signature) Claimants Address Claimants Address Continued (Owner's Mailing Address) (City) (State) (Zip Code) THIS IS NOT AN OFFICIAL FORM - DO NOT USE TO FILE WITH THE BLM
+Claimants or Agents Original Signature

+(Owner's Signature)

+Claimants Address Continued

+(City) (State) (Zip Code)

+SE TO FILE WITH THE BLM

+(

 Important Reminders about Waivers (small miner waiver)

 When claimants file a Maintenance Fee Waiver Certification (Form 3830-2) (waiver) they are referred to as "small miners".
 This means they and their related parties have an interest in 10 or fewer claims and sites nationwide.
 A related party is defined at 43 CFR 3830.5 as the spouse, dependent children, or other person who controls or is controlled by or is under common control with the claimant.